 Propaganda is a tool which not only inspires and influences, but which can also cause strong feelings of guilt or shame.
 In fact, many war propaganda campaigns served to encourage people to feel bad that they were not doing enough for the war effort.
 This was applied on all sides of the conflict, too.

 Propaganda was not always available in the form of posters, radio broadcasts or film.
 In fact, there have been some works of fiction written over the years in an effort to help influence the masses.
 For example, some saw the popular book Uncle Tom’s Cabin to be an effective tool in the US civil war, effectively depicting slavery and its obvious inhumanity.

 It’s thought that the BBC once created a radio program purely for the intended purposes of influencing US listeners.
 It’s thought that the show was designed to appeal to American listeners to help bring Americans around to the British way of thinking.

 Propaganda still exists to this very day in various means and for various purposes.
 For example, party political broadcasts in the UK exist to help encourage people to vote a specific way.
 What’s more, the rise of ‘fake news’ in social media may also be seen as a propaganda move.
 With more and more people consuming information right where they sit, there has never been a more lucrative time for propaganda to reach the masses.

 Propaganda isn’t something to be hated – much of the time, it can be used to educate people.
 One good example in recent times, for example, is the British campaign to encourage people to ‘stay home’ and to avoid spreading COVID-19.
 This was used to help encourage lockdown and quarantine.

-Do you have any interesting facts about propaganda that we’ve missed?
-Share them here in the comments section below!
+Do you have any interesting facts about propaganda?
+Share them in the comments below!